Custodial Accounts with Vanguard

 Opening a Vanguard Custodial Account

-To start the application process, head over to Vanguard.com and click on the “Open an Account” link at the top of the page.
-This will generate a new page that asks if you want to open a new account or transfer assets from an existing account.
-If you already have a custodial account at another firm, you can transfer it to Vanguard.
-Otherwise, click on the button to create a new account.
+To start, visit Vanguard.com and click on the "Open an Account" link at the top.
+This will take you to a page where you can either open a new account or transfer assets from an existing one.
+If you already have a custodial account elsewhere, you can transfer it to Vanguard.
+If not, choose to open a new account.

 Legal Structure of the UGMA/UTMA Account

-The downside of UGMA/UTMA accounts is that once the beneficiary becomes a legal adult (somewhere between 18 and 25, depending on the state), the people who set up the account (typically, parents or grandparents) no longer have any control over the account.
-This is not the case with all minor brokerage accounts.
+One downside is that when the beneficiary becomes an adult—age 18 to 25, depending on the state—the people who set up the account (usually parents or grandparents) lose control over it.
+This isn't the case with all types of minor brokerage accounts.

 Custodial Account Fees at Vanguard

-Vanguard charges a $20 annual fee on both the UGMA and the UTMA account.
-If the custodial account is set up as a mutual fund-only account, the fee is assessed against each Vanguard mutual fund in the account.
-The fee can be eliminated simply by signing up for electronic delivery of account documents.
+Vanguard charges a $20 annual fee for each UGMA and UTMA account.
+If the account only holds mutual funds, this fee applies to each Vanguard mutual fund in the account.
+You can avoid this fee by choosing to receive account documents electronically.

 Better Custodial Account

-offers $0 commission on stocks, ETFs, and on 4,200 mutual funds.
-There are no
+account.
+They charge no commissions on stocks, ETFs, and over 4,200 mutual funds.
+There are no account

 Learn more...